 Resurrection is a core element of our Christian faith and it is one defined by some very definite commitments.
 A continuous, daily shift of mind and heart is required, and it is this which makes the Easter story a daily story.

 Like Lazarus, the Resurrection Experience is for us an earth-shattering one in which we are all called to resurrection.
 Our “burial bands” have been untied, and we have been set free.
-Lent allows us to proclaim that we will never go back to the darkness from which He has rescued us.
+The call to Resurrection allows us to proclaim that we will never go back to the darkness from which He has rescued us.
 We will never go back to the sins and selfishness which lead only to death.
 We will never go back to cowardice and weakness in the face of evil.
 We will never bury ourselves in hopelessness and despair.

-Resurrection takes place in real life situations... with real people... not only our family, friends, neighbors, co-workers or employers - but also with all of our sisters and brothers who inhabit this fragile planet of ours.
-It is impossible to ignore our need for one another - our common need for resurrection.
+Resurrection takes place in real life situations... with real people... not only our family, friends, neighbors, co-workers or employers but also with all of our sisters and brothers who inhabit this fragile planet of ours.
+It is impossible to ignore our need for one another, our common need for resurrection.